Poplar River First Nation: Health

 The general overall state of health for the community is lower than the national average.
 Due to genetic predispositions that are known to influence the metabolism of aboriginals, the lack of education regarding proper nutrition and the importance of exercise, obesity and diabetes and all related illnesses are still a health threat to a portion of the population.
 Heart attacks are appearing to be more and more common-place for adults at the age of 50 years.
-This can be attributed to the lack of healthier choices in foods that are brought in to the community.

 The extremely high rate of unemployment continues to be a problem, but this is the same for all First Nation communities.
 This is due to the lack of businesses or new enterprises that would normally provide employment for the people.
-A large portion of the population collects social assistance in order to survive, and this has been an unavoidable fact of life for many generations of families.
+A large portion of the population collects social assistance.

 The community has one of the lowest suicide rates compared to other First Nation communities.

 Serious criminal activity is nearly non-existent, but drug trafficking, acts of violence and spousal abuse are common-place.